A slice being taken out of a strawberry rhubarb cake

 Brown butter tip

-Some recipes for brown butter tell you to strain out the brown bits.
-Don’t do this!
-That’s where all the flavor is.
+I don’t know why, but some recipes for brown butter tell you to strain out the brown bits.
+I won’t stand for that!
+That’s where all the flavor is, so good ahead and keep it.

 A layer caked decorated with fresh strawberries